AdobeDocs/campaign-classic.en/help/campaign/using/marketing-campaign-templates.md

   >[!NOTE]
   >
-  >For more information on enumerations, refer to the [Get Started](../../platform/using/managing-enumerations.md) section.
+  >For more information on enumerations, refer to the [Getting Started](../../platform/using/managing-enumerations.md) section.

 * Select the **type of campaign**: unique, recurring, or periodic.
 By default, campaign templates apply to unique campaigns.
 Recurring and periodic campaigns are detailed here: [Recurring and periodic campaigns](../../campaign/using/setting-up-marketing-campaigns.md#recurring-and-periodic-campaigns).
 * Specify the duration of the campaign, i.e. the number of days over which the campaign will take place.
 When creating a campaign based on this template, the campaign start and end dates will be populated automatically.